Archanamayacharya/salary-dashboard/README.md

 https://salary-dashboard-hsat6hnqujrh27jegr2jq7.streamlit.app/

 Sample Dataset
-The dashboard uses a sample dataset with the following columns:
+The dashboard uses a dataset with the following columns:

 employee_residence – Country of the employee